greenplum-db/gpdb/src/backend/access/appendonly/README.md

 that the AO table has been subject to.

 The aosegments table is initially named: "`pg_aoseg.pg_aoseg_<oid>`", where `<oid>` is the oid of the AO table.
-However, after certain DDL statements such as ALTER on the AO table, this aosegments table is replaced by a new aosegments table with a changed `<oid>` suffix.
-In order to find the aosegments table of an AO table, the "`pg_catalog.pg_appendonly`" catalog table must be queried.
+However, if certain DDL statements such as ALTER, that involve a rewrite of the AO table on disk, are applied, this aosegments table is replaced by a new table with a changed `<oid>` suffix.
+The complete process involves creation of a temporary table followed by an update of the `relfilenode` and aosegments table oid associated with the AO table.

+In order to find the current aosegments table of an AO table, the "`pg_catalog.pg_appendonly`" catalog table must be queried.
 The `segrelid` column in this table yields the oid of the current aosegments table.
 If we now query pg_class with this oid, we will get the name of the current aosegments table.
 Please note that the `segrelid` is not equal to the `<oid>` suffix of the current aosegments table.

 Aosegment tables are similar to the TOAST tables, for heaps.
 An append-only table can have a TOAST table, too, in addition to the